Best telescopes for seeing planets in 2024

 Buy it if

-✅ You want something sturdy: the mount on this telescope is well matched to its weight and feels solid and substantial.
+✅ You want something sturdy: The mount on this telescope is well-matched to its weight and feels solid and substantial.

 Don't buy it if:

-❌ You're particularly interested in deep-space objects: this telescope gives detailed views of the planets, but isn't quite up to viewing deep-space objects.
+❌ You're particularly interested in deep-space objects: This telescope gives detailed views of the planets, but isn't quite up to viewing deep-space objects.

 The bottom line

-🔎 Celestron Omni XLT 102: this telescope offers a nice combination package that feels sturdy and robust.
+🔎 Celestron Omni XLT 102: This telescope offers a nice combination package that feels sturdy and robust.
 It includes an equatorial mount and can give you a detailed view of the planets. ★★★★

 The 4-inch F/10 achromat gives fine views, and its focal length makes it a good match for some of the best planetary eyepieces.
 Unfortunately, only one eyepiece is supplied in the box, but with the addition of a 10mm and Barlow lens (take a look at our best eyepieces guide), you can achieve a magnification of 36x, 72x, 100x and 200x.
-At this top end, the Omni XLT 102 will provide you with some lovely details of our neighboring planets.
+At this top end, the Omni XLT 102 will provide you with lovely details of our neighboring planets.

 Swipe to scroll horizontally